Are you being quoted or even worse already paying too much for website services?

 - Do you need other special features like “white paper downloads” or advanced SEO (Search Engine Optimization)?

 In a quick telephone call that typically last less than 15 minutes I can gather enough information to give anyone an accurate projected cost for their website project.
 Call 229-234-0181 for a free, no obligation, website telephone consultation.
 You can also use the contact form on the bottom of this page to request a FREE website consultation or a project quote.

 Training and Ongoing Support

 You’ll definitely be needing ongoing support and at minimal initial training for managing your new website.
 Depending on how sophisticated the Content Management (CMS) system is and the number of users to be trained, expect to pay anywhere from $500 to $1,000 for quality training.
-(In every new website launched, Georgia Web Development includes 6 Months – up to 2 hours per month of free ongoing website support and up to 5 hours of basic website CMS training immediately following the live launch of your website.)
+(In every new website launched, Georgia Web Development includes 12 Months – up to 2 hours per month of free ongoing website support and up to 5 hours of basic website CMS training immediately following the live launch of your website.)

 It All Adds Up

 Using the information above one can easily see how the costs can add up rather quickly.
 Another way to better understand the cost analysis is to consider these typical allocations for time:

 55% Development / Database & Website System Configuration

 25% Design / Layout

 In 2019 the average cost of basic websites we designed, developed and launched typically ranged between $2,000 – $3,500.